 In 1801 the inn owner Samuel Murray (1739-1817) near Ashville in North Carolina discovered some wild vines.
 Some cuttings came into the possession of Senator General Davy in 1807, who planted them on his property in Rocky Mount near the Catawba River and named them first Tokay and later after the river.
 He sent a few copies to friends in the state Maryland, Some of them came into the possession of the surveyor Major John Adlum (1759-1836).
 He planted it in 1820 on his winery "The Vineyard" near the town of Georgestown- Ohio and made the first wine from it two years later.
 In 1823, Adlum sent former US President Thomas Jefferson (1743-1826) a bottle of wine made from it, which expressed itself positively in a letter of thanks.

-Finally, in 1825, the lawyer Nicholas received Longworth (1783-1863) of Adlum Catawba cuttings and planted them extensively on his lands near Cincinnati on the Ohio River in Ohio State.
-By 1842, 480 hectares had been planted.
-Longworth produced the first American Sparkling Catawba sparkling wine and became the first major commercial US wine producer.
-Catawba wine has even been successfully exported to Europe.
-The author Henry Longfellow (1807-1882) praised the wine in 1854 in a ballad.
-The American Civil War (1861-1865), vine diseases and finally Longworth's death then ended these first successes.
+Finally, in 1825 the attorney Nicholas received Longworth (1783-1863) of Adlum Catawba cuttings and grew them extensively on his lands near Cincinnati on the Ohio River in the state of Ohio.
+In 1842 this had already planted 480 hectares.
+Longworth made the first American sparkling wine "Sparkling Catawba" and became the first major commercial US wine producer.
+Catawba wine was even successfully exported to Europe.
+The wine was praised in a ballad by the author Henry Longfellow (1807-1882) in 1854.
+The American Civil War (1861-1865), vine diseases and ultimately Longworth's death ended these first successes.